1951 Argentine Primera División

-Banfield and Racing shared the 1st position at the end of the tournament so a playoff match was held to decide a champion.
+Banfield and Racing shared the 1st position at the end of the tournament so a two-game playoff match was held to decide a champion.
 Racing won the series winning their 12th league title (and third consecutive).

 On the other hand, Quilmes and Gimnasia y Esgrima (LP) were relegated.
-Racing won its 12th league title.

 League standings

 Championship Playoff

 After finishing 1st in the table (with no goal difference considered), both teams, Banfield and Racing had to play a two-legged series to decide a champion.